-OCD AND SUBSTANCE ABUSE
+OCD AND Addiction

 Obsessive-compulsive disorder (OCD) is a form of anxiety disorder affecting over three million American adults, 50 percent of which are classified as severe cases.
 It is characterized by intrusive thoughts that produce anxiety (obsessions), repetitive behaviors that are engaged in to reduce anxiety (compulsions), or a combination of both.
 Perhaps one of the most dangerous and unfortunate elements of OCD is how widely misunderstood the disease is in popular culture.
 It is often represented as a simple and general fear of germs.
 While abnormal behaviors like fear of germs or leaving the stove on may be part of the disease, people with OCD are unable to control their anxiety-producing thoughts and their need to engage in ritualized behaviors.
 As a result, OCD can have a tremendous negative impact on people’s day-to-day functioning and quality of life.